Ilozuluchris/hacky_time_travel/readme.md

 - If you use different variables from those listed in the tasks, ensure you stick to the new names you use in later steps.
 - Pay attention to strings(and the lack of strings) especially those that appear inside back ticks(``).
 - Dont change the keys of dictionaries mentioned in tasks, unless the tests would never pass.

+### Miscellaneous

+- Why pipenv?
+    1. Simpler commands to activate virtual environment, you don't need to remember the name of your virtual environment to activate it.
+    2. Better dependency management compared to virtualenv

+- Why Requests?
+    1. A more human readable API than urllib.

+- Ways to improve code
+    1. If you included an else statement in the get_events function in task 2 You can actually remove this.
+Tip: In python, functions return None by default